Pacific Crest Trail Thru-Hiking Guide & Blog 2025

 Resupply on the PCT

-Then there is the hiker box.
-Most people send themselves food in a resupply box and usually send way too much food or are so sick of the food they send themselves that they offload it into the hiker boxes.
 Regularly I would sit near the hiker box when hikers opened up their resupply boxes.
-I would pick up Freeze Dried meals, oats, chocolate, granola bars and much more free of charge from hikers who didn’t want to carry the food.
+I would pick up freeze-dried meals, oats, chocolate, granola bars, and much more free of charge from hikers who didn’t want to carry the excess food.

-It is also filled with discarded clothing, shoes, socks etc. Some hikers quit the trail and leave almost all their gear in these boxes.
+It is also filled with discarded clothing, shoes, socks, etc. Some hikers quit the trail and leave almost all their gear in these boxes.
 Sometimes the equipment is new and in great condition, mostly it’s been thrown out due to being in poor condition.
 Several hikers used old hiking shoes left behind and didn’t buy any shoes for the whole hike.
 You would need to be very cheap and/or not very fussy to do this.
 But it can be done.
-Great way of recycling for those with little money!
+A great way of recycling for those with little money!

 Mental strength will give you the courage to keep moving when all you want to do is stop and sleep in a comfortable bed.
 That can’t be taught.
 So when the going gets tough, make sure you have a damn good reason for hiking the trail.
-Get hiking fit before the trail, put a pack on and go hiking.
+Get hiking fit before the trail, put a pack on, and go hiking.

 It will take about 1 week for the muscles to harden up.
 2 weeks for your feet to harden up and the blisters to stop, or at least not appear as often.
 It will take about 2 months for the tendons and joints to harden up to the trail.
-After 3 months the body is a machine, really, it’s an amazing feeling!
+After 3 months the body is a machine it’s an amazing feeling!
 Start slowly and let the body get used to its new life!

 Best PCT Guidebooks and Apps

-Guthook App / FarOut Guides App – Pacific Crest Trail
+FarOut Guides App – Pacific Crest Trail

 This is the gold standard for navigating the trail.
-Easy to use, multiple map formats to choose from, easy to navigate, great updated info on water / campsites / elevation profiles etc.
+Easy to use, multiple map formats to choose from, easy to navigate, great updated info on water/campsites/elevation profiles, etc.

 Town info is OK and getting better every year.
 When I hiked the PCT it was the first time in my life I hiked without paper maps and relied on technology.
 It was a bit of a leap of faith but it worked great.
 Highly recommended.